johnathan-wcci/Donut-Clicker-Template/README.md

 > As a user, I want to be able to reset my game, so that my coworkers won't know how much time I wasted on clicking a button.

 - Have a way to stay on the same page, but reset the state of the game.

+## Grading Rubric

+Your grading will be based on:

+- Working Software
+- Clean Code
+- Version Control and GitHub

+### Working Software

+In order to receive a PASSING grade, working software must consist of an application that runs without error and meets all of the Required Features listed above.

+### Clean Code

+Clean code is readable, easy to understand, formatted, and not littered with commented out code.

+In order to receive a PASSING grade, all of the following principles must be met:

+- Use of ES6 features
+- Follows OOP pillars and SOLID principles
+  - use of encapsulation of variables in the game engine.
+  - use of variables and functions to abstract away details.
+- Organized and Formatted code
+  - Use indentations, new lines, brackets, and empty lines to create code that is easy to read and understand.
+  - Use Auto-formatting tools
+  - Code is in separate files for the game engine and the DOM API wiring.
+- Good naming convention
+  - Variable, class, and method names should inform the reader of its purpose.
+  - Variable, class, and method names should use proper casing.
+- Comments are rare and only when absolutely necessary
+  - If you use descriptive method and variable names, your reliance on comments should be minimal.
+In addition, you should never leave blocks of commented out code in your committed code.